hythamsa/Arista/README.md

 Leverages the CVP Configlet Builder tool to dynamically generate a single VLAN configuration along with the option to create an associated SVI if required.
 Download the .zip file, & import directly into CVP to run.

 # **ZTP Server**

+Arista's zero touch provisioning model allowing organizations to leverage the power of EOS and LINUX to instantiate a device from scratch without ever having to touch the command line interface.

+For a full explanation of each of the directories and their corresponding files is located here: [Arista ZTP Server](https://ztpserver.readthedocs.io/en/master/)